Welcome to the Town of St. Ignatius St. Ignatius… A Great Place to Live!

 10/10/2024

 The Town of St. Ignatius is actively seeking volunteers to serve on the St. Ignatius Public Library Board.
 The library district includes areas outside of the city limits of St. Ignatius.
-A library board trustee helps provide governance for the public library; hires and evaluates the...
+A library board trustee helps provide governance for the...